Murphydbuffalo/algorithms/stacks_and_queues/README.md

 Thrashing is alternating calls `pop()` and `push()` on a *half-full + 1* array.
 Calling `pop()` on a half-full + 1 stack halves it, leaving you with a full stack.
 Subsequently calling `push()` will double the array, making the stack half-full again.
 This process could repeat many times, being very costly.
 To avoid thrashing you want the capacity threshold for reducing the size of the array to be different than the resulting capacity from increasing the size of the array.

-## Performance comparison on the linked-list and dynamic array implementations of a stack
+### Performance comparison on the linked-list and dynamic array implementations of a stack

 This is a case of consistency (linked lists) versus better amortized performance (arrays).
 Because our dynamic arrays periodically need to perform expensive resizing operations, which involve creating new arrays and copying over all elements from the original array, there are spikes in the time taken to complete `push()` and `pop()` operations when resizing is required.

 By contrast, linked lists may have lower average performance, but do not experience the delays caused by resizing.
 This makes each implementation more appropriate for certain use cases.
 If it is unacceptable for the client to experience slower performance on any one given operation than linked lists are probably the way to go.
 If only average performance matters, than our dynamic array implementation is likely preferable.

+## Queues

+Largely the same for both implementations, see the code.
+For linked lists make sure you keep a reference to both the first and list elements to avoid needing to traverse the entire list to the element at the opposite end.